 In Stage 2 mesothelioma, tumors have started to spread to nearby organs, but prognosis is still better than with more advanced stages of the disease.

-A Stage 2 mesothelioma diagnosis indicates that the cancer has started to spread to surrounding areas.
+Stage 2 mesothelioma indicates the cancer has started to spread to surrounding areas.

-Curative treatment is still a possibility with stage two, usually through a multimodal plan of surgery, chemotherapy, and radiation
+Curative treatment is still possible at this stage, usually through a multimodal plan.

-Approximately one quarter of patients diagnosed at Stage 2 survive for at least 2 years.
+Approximately 25% of patients diagnosed at Stage 2 survive for at least 2 years.

 Stage 2 is still considered an early stage of mesothelioma, but the cancer has started to spread to nearby organs and tissues, such as a single lung and possibly the lymph nodes.
 The mesothelioma has not, however, spread to more distant sites or locations beyond where the cancer originated.
 Symptoms also may become more apparent.
 Curative treatment options are still available for this stage of mesothelioma and help to improve a patient’s prognosis.